 You know this is a winning recipe when the dish can be found in Portugal, Brazil, Azores, Mozambique, India, Angola, Macau, and many other places across the globe.

-The recipes will vary greatly throughout the country Portugal for you can expect black beans combined with garlic, olive oil, bay leaves, an array of locally common (cured) meats as well as a side of white rice.
+The recipes will vary greatly throughout the country of Portugal as you can expect black beans combined with garlic, olive oil, bay leaves, an array of locally common (cured) meats as well as a side of white rice.

 If you want to try different Portuguese Appetizers and snacks, check the list below with fantastic options.

-The Bifana is a traditional Portuguese pork sandwich were three or four very thinly sliced pork cutlets are thoroughly marinated, and then placed in the Portuguese bread roll known as a Papo Seco.
+The Bifana is a traditional Portuguese pork sandwich where three or four very thinly sliced pork cutlets are thoroughly marinated, and then placed in the Portuguese bread roll known as a Papo Seco.

 This creates a light yet filling snack that gives you your protein, is perfect after a day out like a farmers market, or when you want just a little something to eat but do not want a full meal.